ramirezj5/TipCalculator/README.md

 The following **additional** features are implemented:

-- [x] Implemeneted an additional calculator function.
+- [x] Implementing an additional calculator function.

 ## Video Walkthrough